-1. Steven H. Strogatz.
+• Steven H. Strogatz.
 Nonlinear Dynamics and Chaos with Applications to Physics, Biology, Chemistry, and Engineering.
 Westview Press.

-2. Yuri A. Kuznetsov.
+- Yuri A. Kuznetsov.
 Elements of Applied Bifurcation Theory.
-Springer.

-3. Eugene M. Izhikevich.
+Springer. - Eugene M. Izhikevich.
 Dynamical Systems in Neuroscience.
 The MIT Press.

-Lecture materials in English and Japanese, and oral explanation in Japanese and English
+Lecture materials are written in both English and Japanese.
+Japanese and English will be used as necessary.

-Advanced Topics in System Mathematics(システム数理特論)
+Advanced Topics in System Mathematics (システム数理特論)